 Please follow this link for services offered to Companies and Organizations interested in recruiting IUJ Students.

-> IUJ supports students with internship and job hunting before they even get to campus.
-With online chat and email advice, resume critiques, a full career workshops, Career Development classes, and 1-on-1 career coaching with the career counselor, IUJ provides proactive assistance.
+IUJ supports students with internship and job hunting before they even get to campus.
+With a Facebook support group, email advice, resume critiques, a full career workshops, Career Development classes, and 1-on-1 career coaching with the career counselor, IUJ provides proactive assistance.

-> What are this year’s results?
+What are this year’s results?

 IUJ Career Counseling and Services assist IUJ full-time* students in their job & internship search in the following ways:

 - Provides guidance and career readiness skills before arriving on campus.

 - Provide Information on Bulletin Boards, IUJ LAN and email messages, in the Career Library, and online on the Web Page

 - Distribute student resumes to key contacts in a Resume Book each October, and online year round (always updateable), and at the request of student or company.